How to Get an Apartment Rented in New York

 Starting the Conversation

-Show that you are available, willing to assist them, and listen to them.
+Show that you are available, willing to assist, and listen to them.

 This works in the favor of both agents and landlords.

-After that, you can start asking a few questions, such as their move-in date, who would be moving in, or if they have any pets.
+After that, you can ask questions like their move-in date, who would be moving in, or if they have any pets.

-For agents, other key questions could be what their budget is and which neighborhoods or types of apartments appeal to them.
+For agents, other fundamental questions could be their budget and which neighborhoods or types of apartments appeal to them.

-If your lead is ready to move right away, you can inquire if they have their paperwork ready and have checked their credit score.
+If your lead is ready to move immediately, you can inquire if they have their paperwork ready and check their credit score.

 Help them understand their chances of being approved and the rental process.

-You may decide to do this before or after showing them the listing(s).
+You may do this before or after showing them the listing(s).

 Show the Apartment

-If your property shows best during the day, try to set up weekend times when more people have availability during the day.
+If your property shows best during the day, try to set up weekend times when more people are available.

 Things can get hectic, but as an agent, it's optimal to be the person showing for your actual lead.

-If not, get help from another agent that you trust will cater to the client’s needs.
+If not, get help from another agent you trust will cater to the client's needs.

-This is also a good time to discuss anything your client would like to negotiate with the apartment.
+This is also an excellent time to discuss anything your client wants to negotiate with the apartment.

 Let me know what's reasonable and manage their expectations.

-Landlords cannot always be present at showings, but it’s a great opportunity to meet a potential tenant in person, so you can assess for yourself if the person is a good candidate.
+Landlords cannot always be present at showings.
+They are still meeting a potential tenant; it's an excellent opportunity to assess if the person is a good candidate.

-It will also give you an opportunity to show them what kind of landlord and person you are.
+It will also allow you to show them what kind of landlord and person you are.

 Strategies for Success

-If your unit is sitting on the market for many weeks with little to no leads or no one wants the apartment after seeing it, you need to change what you’re doing.
+If your unit is sitting on the market for many weeks with little to no leads or no one wants the apartment after seeing it, you must change what you're doing.

-Sometimes, it makes sense to take the unit off the market for a little while so that it can resurface as a fresh listing.
+Sometimes, taking the unit off the market makes sense to resurface as a fresh listing.

-Other times, the price may have to come down or the landlord may have to include incentives or be willing to make concessions with clients.
+Other times, the price may decrease, or the landlord may have to include incentives or be willing to make concessions with clients.

-This is an opportunity to get creative with incentives and also to give the landlord honest feedback with the unit.
+This is an opportunity to get creative with incentives and give the landlord honest feedback on the unit.

-Maybe a wall needs to come down, or the appliances need to be changed.
+Maybe a wall must come down, or the appliances must be changed.

-Look at other comparable units in the neighborhood and compare and contrast what is working for those listings and not yours.
+Look at other comparable units in the neighborhood and compare and contrast what works for those listings, not yours.

-For landlords or management companies who are waiting in limbo for their property to rent, maybe it’s time to call in extra help and recruit an agency or two to help out.
+For landlords or management companies waiting in limbo for their property to rent, maybe it's time to call in extra help and recruit an agency or two to help out.

 To sweeten the deal, it's best to offer to cover the broker's fee so they can advertise it as a "no fee" apartment.

-Another important tip so that you don't find yourself in trouble is to familiarize yourself with tenant rights, so you don't inadvertantly step on any toes during the process.
+Another essential tip to avoid getting in trouble is to familiarize yourself with tenant rights so you don't inadvertently step on any toes during the process.

 Process the Application